dagl1/MSP_p3_2026_hormone_cytokine_task_creation/README.md

 assumptions about your reader).
 If you do want to harkon back to something, you can always say: "as discussed earlier, topic X plays an important role in ... the current results further point to such a role".

+I recommend using a citation manager (I personally use Zotero, but any is fine) to add citations to your document.
+This is especially nice when you need to use a referencing style that uses numbers in text: you don't want to have to change the order of all the citations because you add or remove single reference.
+Citations managers will do this for you automatically.
+Similarly, if you need to change referencing style, the manager will do so for you automatically.
+I do realise it might not work that well when writing a shared document, but as your BTR period follows directly after this, tip might be useful there even if you can't use it in a shared google docs.

 #### Report feedback
 I am somewhat stringent on what I consider good writing - note that I do not mean the